graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 ## Type registration

-In V4 you could define types in an ad-hoc manner as and when you needed them, but this caused havoc at runtime because it meant that sometimes a type didn't already exist when you needed it - they were very dependent on ordering.
+In V4 you could define types in an ad-hoc manner as and when you needed them using the `newWithHooks()` function, but this caused havoc at runtime because it meant that sometimes a type didn't already exist when you needed it &mdash; they were very dependent on ordering.
 This was particularly obvious when using `makeExtendSchemaPlugin` and trying to use auto-generated types that may or may not exist yet.
 Worse still, I saw community plugins building types if that type didn't already exist &mdash; but there was no guarantee that the type that already existed was the one the plugin needed!

 In V5, all types must be registered by name during the `init` hook.
-The types still are not created until they are needed, but their names and spec generation functions must be registered ahead of time.
+The types still are not created until they are needed (and may not be created at all), but their names and spec generation functions must be registered ahead of time.
 This means that when building fields and arguments you can always reference a type by its name (using `build.getTypeByName('TypeNameHere')`).

 So `build.newWithHooks` no longer exists, instead you use the registration methods: